A comprehensive guide to travelling with strollers

 Are all cabin-sized strollers allowed on all flights?

 The answer is absolutely not.
 Every airline has its carry-on policy, so you really need to check and be sure what your specific airline and your flight’s specific regulations are.
 Now we’re going to talk about Singapore Airlines for a second.
 Singapore Airlines will allow compact, lightweight strollers that are folded up so long as the total dimension (length plus width and height) is within 115cm.
 That’s incredibly small, and I sincerely doubt that any of your carry-on suitcases/bags are within 115cm.
 That said, carry-on rule, period; it doesn’t matter whether it’s a stroller or suitcase.
 If you add the length, width and height, it must not exceed 115cm.
-The BABYZEN YOYO² 6+ Stroller is the only one out of our lot that meets the requirement.
+The Stokke YOYO² 6+ Stroller (left; previously known as BABYZEN) and the NEW Cybex CÖYA Stroller (right) are the only ones out of our lot that meets the requirement.

 Also, it’s not uncommon for airlines to change their infant and checked baggage policies.
 All the travelling with children policies tend to change, and they certainly differ from airline to airline, so make sure you double-check when you book your ticket.
 Here’s a tip: print out the information available online when you booked your ticket and double-check that it’s still accurate a month or even a week before you travel.
 Then, if it has changed and really ruined your plans, you can email the airline’s customer service.
 And if they do kind of give you an exemption from any of those requirements that have since changed, try to get it in writing from them and print that out.
 This way, you can show it to the check-in staff and the cabin crew on your actual trip, which will help to smooth things down.

 Alright, it’s time to get cracking and planning!
 It’s go time!